How Much Does Roof Replacement Cost?

 Shingle Type and Other Materials

 The choice of shingle type or alternate materials probably has the largest overall effect on the cost of reroofing a house and, in most cases, is the choice that rests with you.
 Splurging on luxury materials can mean the roof lasts longer or adds value to your home, but there are plenty of affordable options as well.
-Basic asphalt shingles cost approximately $2,500 to cover a 2,000-square-foot home, while luxury copper can cost as much as $25,000 or more to roof the same home.
+Basic asphalt shingles typically cost between $5,700 and $12,000 for material and installation, while luxury copper can cost as much as $25,000 or more.

 Labor and Permits